How to take a headshot – 15 tips from a professional headshot photographer.

 - Stand/sit in a shady area.
 No sunlight should be hitting any part of your face.

-- If it’s sunny, make sure any harsh sunlight is coming from behind you.
-This creates a halo effect and allows us to properly see all of your features.
+- If it is sunny, make sure any harsh sunlight is coming from behind you.

 4 - If You Have To, Use Artificial Light...